The EU market

 Sweden

-• legislative framework - to improve the internal market for goods and strengthen the conditions for placing a wide range of products on the EU market, a new legislative framework was adopted in 2008
+• Legislative framework– a new legislative framework was adopted in 2008 to improve the internal market for goods and strengthen the conditions for placing a wide range of products on the EU market.

-• building blocks of single market - legislation on the single market for goods aims to ensure that products placed on the EU market meet high health, safety and environmental requirements - products allowed to be sold in the EU can circulate without barriers to trade and with a minimum of administrative burden
+• Building blocks of the single market – legislation on the single market for goods aims to ensure that products placed on the EU market meet high health, safety and environmental requirements.
+Products that are allowed to be sold in the EU can circulate without barriers to trade and with a minimum of administrative burden.

-• free movement in harmonised and non-harmonised sectors - the principle of free movement of goods ensures that these provisions do not lead to the creation of unjustified barriers to trade
+• Free movement in harmonised and non-harmonised sectors– the principle of free movement of goods ensures that these rules do not create unjustified barriers to trade.

-• international aspects of the single market - through its relations with non-member countries, the EU tries to ensure the best possible conditions for international trade in regulated products
+• International aspects of the single market– in its relations with third countries, the EU seeks to ensure the best possible conditions for international trade in regulated products.

-• comprehensive guidance on the implementation of EU product rules can be found in the so-called Blue Guide
+• Comprehensive guidance on the implementation of EU product rules is available in the Blue Guide.

-• the application of treaty provisions governing the free movement of goods.
+• The application of treaty provisions is governing the free movement of goods.

 Quick links